Kénôse: Critical reception

-Kénôse has received positive reviews from music critics.
+Kénôse received positive reviews from music critics.
 AllMusic praised the technical skill of the musicians as well as the inclusion of non-traditional musical elements, writing that "Guitars and drums are played with razor-sharp precision throughout, and the indecipherable vocals sound exactly like Beelzebub on a bad day."
 Blabbermouth praised the avant-garde and experimental characteristics of the record, concluding that "The combination of a strong sound mix, accomplished musicianship, and pure aural dread makes "Kenose" a particularly engaging experience.
 Add to that the digipack packaging with a 40-page booklet and you've got yourself a winner."